 A more viable approach is to streamline the calculations through the use of a general-purpose PV output variability methodology.
-The method needs to quantify short-term fleet power output variability based on the premises that sky clearness and sun position drive the changes in the short-term output for individual PV systems and that technical specifications (i.e., dimensions, plant spacing, number of plants, etc.) determine overall fleet variability.
+The method needs to quantify short-term fleet power output variability using the observations that sky clearness and sun position drive the changes in the short-term output for individual PV systems and that physical parameters (i.e., dimensions, plant spacing, number of plants, etc.) determine overall fleet variability.

 Hoff and Perez (2010) developed a simplified model as a first step towards a general method to quantify the output variability resulting from an ensemble of equally-spaced, identical PV systems.
+They defined output variability to be the standard deviation of the change in output over some time interval (such as one minute), using data taken from some time period (such as one year).

 The simplified model covered the special case when the change in output between locations is uncorrelated (i.e., cloud impacts at one site are too distant to have predictable effects at another for the considered time scale), fleet capacity is equally distributed, and the variance at each location is the same.
-Under these conditions, Hoff and Perez showed that fleet output variability equals the output variability at any one location divided by the square root of the number of locations:

-$$\sigma{\Delta t}^{Fleet} = \frac{\sigma{\Delta t}^1}{\sqrt{N}} \tag{2}$$ where $\sigma{\Delta t}^{1}$ is the standard deviation of the change in output of the fleet concentrated at one single location, and N is the number of uncorrelated locations.
+Under these conditions, Hoff and Perez showed that fleet output variability equals the output variability at any one location divided by the square root of the number of locations:1 where $\sigma{\Delta t}^{Fleet}$ is the standard deviation of the change in output of the fleet using a time interval of Δt , $\sigma{\Delta t}^{1}$ is the standard deviation of the change in output of the fleet concentrated at a single location, and N is the number of uncorrelated locations.

+$$\sigma{\Delta t}^{Fleet} = \frac{\sigma{\Delta t}^1}{\sqrt{N}} \tag{1}$$

 Mills and Wiser (2010) have derived a similar result that relates variability to the square root of the number of systems when the locations are uncorrelated.